 (iii) Alternative.
 The provisions of Paragraph 4 will apply except to the following extent: pending the resolution of a dispute, Transfer of the undisputed Value of Eligible Credit Support or Other Eligible Credit Support involved in the relevant demand will be due as provided in Paragraph 4 if the demand is given by the Notification Time but will be due on the second Local Business Day after the demand if the demand is given after the Notification Time.

+[(iv) The provisions of Paragraph 4(a)(4)(i)(B) are hereby amended by inserting the following immediately before the word “and” in line 6 thereof:

+and further provided that if no quotation from a Reference Market-maker is available for such Transaction then quotations of rates or prices from one or more leading participants in the relevant market (selected in good faith) may be use for such Transaction;]

 (f) Distributions and Interest Amount.